 You should also keep your swimming pool clean, remove all debris as soon as possible and run your pool cleaner whenever necessary.

 A strong Chlorine smell isn’t a good sign.
 The strong odor indicates the presence of Chloramines in high numbers.
 Chloramines are the result of Chlorine breaking down underirables in your water, and have little sanitising power.

-Chloramines are best delt with by shocking the water, either with a large dose of Chlorine or a non-chlorine shock.
+Chloramines are best delt with by shocking the water, either with a large dose of Chlorine, a non-chlorine shock or chlorine dioxide.
 The odor should clear up quickly, but not necessarily the other nasty bugs in the water.

 Can I put my head underwater in the pool?